jaxanc/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 96.9
 * test set accuracy of 95.1%

-If an iterative approach was chosen:
+**If an iterative approach was chosen:**
-* What was the first architecture that was tried and why was it chosen?
+**What was the first architecture that was tried and why was it chosen?**

+The LeNet solution from the Convolutional Neural Networks lesson was chosen as the first architecture.
+After adjusting the input sizes and colour depth, it was able to achieve about 85% validation accuracy.

-* What were some problems with the initial architecture?
+**What were some problems with the initial architecture?**

+It was over-fitting the data.
+The training data was able to achieve reasonable accuracy but validation data flatten at about 85%.

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
+**How was the architecture adjusted and why was it adjusted?
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc.), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.**

+To overcome over-fitting, I have added dropouts to the model at various layer and experimented different keep probabilities.
+The best result seem to be placing two dropouts sandwiched between the three fully connected layer and keep probability lower than 0.5.
+The results were still over fitting, but accuracy was reasonable (validation accuracy around 94%)

+Later on I changed strategy and looked into training data itself.
+After experimentation, the following was implemented:
+* Per image normalization the same as the implementation in tensorflow.
+However I had issues getting the function working properly, so I wrote my own function.
+* Some classes have very low counts, around 200 compared to 2000 in other classes.
+So I added random rotation and translation to generate fake data for classes with low counts.

-* Which parameters were tuned?
-How were they adjusted and why?
+**Which parameters were tuned?
+How were they adjusted and why?**

+The learning rate was initially increased to help speed up the training but was creating worse results.
+Thus it is lowered to as small as possible to create accurate data.

+The keep rate was adjusted to help reduce over-fitting, but below 0.5, it did not seem to improve results any further.

+To generate fake data, I have tried rotation and translation.
+There are other techniques I could also try, such as brightness adjustment, shear, scaling etc..
+After trying to tune the amount of rotation and translation I have decided to keep this simple.

-* What are some of the important design choices and why were they chosen?
+**What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+How might a dropout layer help with creating a successful model?**

+Adding the dropout layers was a good decision.
+It helped to reduce over-fitting of the data and also create fake data on classes with low number of samples.

-If a well known architecture was chosen:
+**If a well known architecture was chosen:**
-* What architecture was chosen?
+**What architecture was chosen?**

+The LeNet model with dropout layers were chosen.

-* Why did you believe it would be relevant to the traffic sign application?
+**Why did you believe it would be relevant to the traffic sign application?**

+It showed promising results predicting 32x32 letters and numbers.
+It has enough layers to recognise objects in similar size street signs.

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+**How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**

+It can predict test data set to 95% accuracy.
+Higher than the requirement of 93% for the validation set.
+However, the model is still over-fitting.
+For future work, I would remove more layers from the model to help remove over-fitting.

 ### Test a Model on New Images